 Omaha Child Custody Lawyers

-Reliable Legal Counsel for Custody and Parenting Plans in Douglas County, Nebraska
+Reliable Legal Counsel for Custody & Parenting Plans in Douglas County, Nebraska

 Child custody and parenting time negotiations can be difficult to navigate.
-An Omaha child custody attorney can better help ensure that the arrangements set forward are in your and your child’s best interests.
+An Omaha child custody lawyer can better help ensure that the arrangements set forward are in your and your child’s best interests.

 Note that Nebraska’s laws are geared to providing as much contact between both parents and the child as is feasible and reasonable under the circumstances of each case.